Flamaros/Flamaros.github.io/_posts/2020-04-01-F-lang-motivations.markdown

 also want to improve myself in writing efficient code.
 An other important point in my learning vision is to do absolutely everything from scratch, so I don't use the STL or the C runtime from the start.
 This forces me to learn how everything is working, starting with memory allocators and hash-tables...
-This is how I started to learn at [Epitech] and I think that it will be nice to do this project in the same way.
+This is how I started to learn at [Epitech][5] and I think that it will be nice to do this project in the same way.

 ## Features
-I'll try to make [f-lang] a self contained language, that means the description of how to build the program will be directly described in the source files by using [compile time] features.
-I'll certainly do it like in [jai] by having a just in time code execution for the compile time part.
+I'll try to make [f-lang][2] a self contained language, that means the description of how to build the program will be directly described in the source files by using [compile time][6] features.
+I'll certainly do it like in [jai][4] by having a just in time code execution for the compile time part.
-I'll also want to provide a compiler without any dependency, so I will not use LLVM for the [back-end] of the compiler.
+I'll also want to provide a compiler without any dependency, so I will not use LLVM for the [back-end][7] of the compiler.
-I think that I'll try to [boostrap] the compiler as soon as possible just to prove that the language is usable.
+I think that I'll try to [boostrap][8] the compiler as soon as possible just to prove that the language is usable.

 # Language design
 At the moment I don't have a clear view of every features I'll put in the language and what will be the final syntax, but as it is a learning project my first priority is to be able to implement the minimal set of features to have all parts of the compiler.
-There are a lot of features that are in [jai] I would like to implement.
+There are a lot of features that are in [jai][4] I would like to implement.

 There are general things about design I am already sure of:
  - Compile all sources at once